 - Blood pressure difference between right and left arms

-Although these signs and symptoms suggest aortic dissection, more-sensitive imaging techniques are usually needed.
+Although these signs and symptoms suggest aortic dissection, more-sensitive imaging techniques are needed.
 Frequently used imaging procedures include:

 - Transesophageal echocardiogram (TEE).
 This test uses high-pitched sound waves to produce an image of the heart.
 A TEE is a special type of echocardiogram in which an ultrasound probe is inserted through the esophagus.
 The ultrasound probe is placed close to the heart and the aorta, providing a clearer picture of your heart than would a regular echocardiogram.